Skip to Main Content

 • statistical data (such as the Census)

-Finding Government Info via Google
+Searching for Government Info via Google

-Government websites can sometimes be frustrating to use and occasionally it's easier to find government information by using a search engine such as Google.
-Use the tricks below then also add keywords to describe your topic and/or type of resource you are looking for.
+Government websites can sometimes be frustrating to use.
+It can be easier to find government information by using a search engine such as Google.
+Google advanced search allows you to search by URL domain or by a specific government site.

 Limiting by URL Domain: site:gov